How would you like to program a robot? Scrub in as a doctor? Investigate a crime?

 - Rider University in Lawrenceville, NJ

-- William Peace University in Raleigh, NC
+- Wake Forest University in Winston-Salem, NC

 - National 4-H Youth Conference Center in Chevy Chase, MD